joejoe2/spring-jwt-template/README.md

 ## Get started

+1. install JDK-17 and Maven (recommended to use IntelliJ IDE)

-1. clone the repo and run `mvn install` or `./mvnw install`
+2. clone the repo and run `mvn install` or `./mvnw install`

-2. set up a postgresql server on localhost:5432 with database `spring-test`
+3. set up a postgresql server on localhost:5432 with database `spring-test`

-3. set up a redis server on localhost:6379
+4. set up a redis server on localhost:6379

-4. install open-ssl and run `./jwtRSA256.sh`
+5. install open-ssl and run `./jwtRSA256.sh`

-5. cd to `./src/main/resources/`, then copy `application-dev.properties` and `application-dev.yml` to `application.properties` and `application.yml`
+6. cd to `./src/main/resources/`, then copy `application-dev.properties` and `application-dev.yml` to `application.properties` and `application.yml`

-6. edit `application.properties` depends on your need
+7. edit `application.properties` depends on your need
     - `db related settings`
      ```
     # connect to database `spring-test` on localhost:5432